Mapping migration

 Create a folder for your data

-For this challenge, you will need to save some data to your computer.
+For this challenge, you will need to save some data to the computer you’re working on.
 We suggest saving to somewhere in your home folder (e.g. /home/username), rather than to your GitHub repository, since data files can easily become too large for GitHub.

 Warning